bonitasoft/bonita-doc/md/7.3/lifecycle-and-profiles.md

 When configuration is complete, the system is ready for application deployment.
-The administrator deploys the processes and the application pages, and updates the configuration as needed, including [mapping process actors](actors.md#Mapping_an_actor) to users in the organization.
+The administrator deploys the processes and the application pages, and updates the configuration as needed, including [mapping process actors](actors.md) to users in the organization.

-## Production
+## Production phase

-To [deploy a process](processes.md#installanapp), you import it into Bonita BPM Portal and start it.
+To [deploy a process](processes.md), you import it into Bonita BPM Portal and start it.
 After the process is started, process instances can be started.
 The details of how process instances are started depend on the process definition.